Advanced

 You can create custom transformers to support new content types or improve functionalities of supported content types.

-1. Create your transformer.
+- Create your transformer.
 A transformer consists of 4 parts:

-• extensions: List of valid file extensions.
+: List of valid file extensions.parse

-• transform: Receives that parsed content and manipulates it.
+: Receives that parsed content and manipulates it.

 // filename: my-transformer.tsimport { defineTransformer } from '@nuxt/content/transformers'export default defineTransformer({ name: 'my-transformer', extensions: ['.names'], parse (_id, rawContent) { return { _id, body: rawContent.trim().split('\n').map(line => line.trim()).sort() } }})

-1. Define simple module to register transformer
+- Define simple module to register transformer

 // filename: my-module.mjsimport { resolve } from 'path'import { defineNuxtModule } from '@nuxt/kit'export default defineNuxtModule({ setup (_options, nuxt) { nuxt.options.nitro.externals = nuxt.options.nitro.externals || {} nuxt.options.nitro.externals.inline = nuxt.options.nitro.externals.inline || [] nuxt.options.nitro.externals.inline.push(resolve('./my-module')) // @ts-ignore nuxt.hook('content:context', (contentContext) => { contentContext.transformers.push(resolve('./my-module/my-transformer.ts')) }) }})

-1. Register your module
+- Register your module

 // filename: my-module.mjsimport { resolve } from 'path'import { defineNuxtConfig } from '@nuxt/kit'import MyModule from './my-module'export default defineNuxtConfig({ modules: [ MyModule, '@nuxt/content' ]})

-That's it.
-You can create .names files in content directory.
+files in content directory.
 Checkout transformer example.